Which Scatterplot Shows the Weakest Negative Linear Correlation?

 Mistake 1: Confusing “no correlation” with “weak negative”

 A cloud that looks like a perfect diagonal line but slopes upward is a strong positive correlation, not a weak negative.
-People sometimes focus on “scatter” alone and ignore the direction of the slope Practical, not theoretical..
+People sometimes focus on “scatter” alone and ignore the direction of the slope That's the whole idea..

 Mistake 2: Over‑reacting to a single outlier

 If a plot has a handful of points that line up nicely and one outlier far away, the visual impression can be misleading.
 In large samples the outlier’s influence shrinks; in tiny samples it can dominate.
-Always consider sample size Worth knowing..
+Always consider sample size That alone is useful..

 Mistake 3: Ignoring axis scaling